Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 And the more he learned, the more they multiplied.

 For example: He needed to have words with Champion Genshi, especially about what he knew and when he knew it; maybe Daar could glean why Genshi sent him on that inscrutable pirate mission.
-He needed to egg Grandfather Garl towards a more aggressive recruiting and training effort for the Brotherhood, maybe scrounge up resources and favors to reactivate the retired Fangs, have a social “working hunt” up on the northern plains with the Firefang leadership and ask about a pilot exchange with the Humans…
+He needed to egg Grandfather Garl towards a more aggressive recruiting and training effort for the Brotherhood, maybe scrounge up resources and favors to reactivate the retired Fangs, have a social "working hunt" up on the northern plains with the Firefang leadership and ask about a pilot exchange with the Humans…

 And all of that was being done on top of shuttling back and forth between Gao and Cimbrean and having to go through the lengthy Cimbrean immigration and customs process *every damn time* so that he could continue to honour his commitments to the SOR.

 Great Father, he had a lot of preparation to do.
 And quietly, too, so as not to give the chase away.
 But at that moment he had the *most* important thing to do: He needed to build a Brother.

 And Associate Fiin was a truly rare specimen.
-“How is he doing?”
+"How is he doing?"

 Brother Tyal - he actually held the rank of Father, but active Fang members were *always* titled as Brother - stood alongside Daar as they watched Fiin progress through the first round of trials in the Second Ring.
 There was so much to learn about the Clan and their doings in the Second Ring, the program front-loaded most of the physically arduous events at the beginning so they could focus on the classwork and field training later on.

 Tyal licked at his chops and grumbled happily.
-“He did very well!
-Little guy *dominated* First Ring.”
+"He did very well!
+Little guy *dominated* First Ring."
 He shared the report with Daar, who perused its results quickly.
 Impressive, but…

 Daar had some concerns.

-“He’s Father-damned smart, looks like.”
+"He’s Father-damned smart, looks like."

-“He’s maybe as smart as you, my Champion.
+"He’s maybe as smart as you, my Champion.
 His mental assay was close enough it’s hard to say who’s ahead between the two of you.
-He makes me feel like an *idiot* and he ain’t even trying.”
+He makes me feel like an *idiot* and he ain’t even trying."

-“Your testing was awfully good too, if I remember right…”
+"Your testing was awfully good too, if I remember right…"

 Tyal duck-nodded.
-“I’m very smart for a Stoneback.
+"I’m very smart for a Stoneback.
 I’m even smart for a Whitecrest.
 But I’m nothing like you, my Champion.
-I can count on *one paw* all of the Stonebacks in our modern history who tested as well as you, and one of them is right there.”
+I can count on *one paw* all of the Stonebacks in our modern history who tested as well as you, and one of them is right there."
 Tyal gestured at the monitor.

 Daar ignored that.
-“He struggled through the early trials, though.
-He’s nimble but he’s small.”
+"He struggled through the early trials, though.
+He’s nimble but he’s small."

-“Yeah, but he’s growing fast like any good Stoneback once they’re eating and training properly.
-You knew he would though, otherwise why else would you have picked him?”
+"Yeah, but he’s growing fast like any good Stoneback once they’re eating and training properly.
+You knew he would though, otherwise why else would you have picked him?"

 Daar shrugged.
-“I had a feeling about him and I’ve learned to trust what my instincts say.”
+"I had a feeling about him and I’ve learned to trust what my instincts say."
 He levelled a firm look at Tyal.
-“Do you think he’ll make it all the way through?”
+"Do you think he’ll make it all the way through?"

-“I have little doubt.
-Do you?”
+"I have little doubt.
+Do you?"

 Daar watched Fiin through the remote situation display.
 He was making *very* good time on the assault course, even compared with the more physically impressive clawmates he ran with…but they were running with a light load.
 A heavy assault pack would be difficult for him, Daar could tell.

 But as long as they could build him up fast enough…

-“He’s smart, and he’s brave, and he’s the right kind of aggressive,” he decided.
-“He’s almost perfect, I think…”
+"He’s smart, and he’s brave, and he’s the right kind of aggressive," he decided.
+"He’s almost perfect, I think…"

-“Perfect for what, my Champion?”
+"Perfect for what, my Champion?"

 Daar hesitated.
 His natural instinct was to share what he knew and what he suspected, and talk out the Most Biggest Problem right then and there.
 Brother Tyal was their senior Warleader after all, and he was *trusted...* But Daar didn’t have the authority to share anything about DEEP RELIC.
 Only Genshi did, and Daar wasn’t so fuzzy-headed as to miss what that meant.

 Revealing *that* secret to a personal liaison of Champion Genshi would be the second stupidest thing Daar could imagine ever doing.
 Instead he sighed, and fell back on an honest but enigmatic answer that had served him well in the past.
-“The future, Brother.”
+"The future, Brother."

 One trait most Stonebacks shared was a difficulty in containing their emotions.
 They were a passionate breed who had deliberately avoided the taming influence of civilization and had done so with Female approval from the outset.
 That meant that even a Whitecrest-trained liaison like Tyal couldn’t perfectly control the slight signs of relief in his body language and scent.

 Which meant that Genshi had briefed Brother Tyal on DEEP RELIC, and not Daar…who was suddenly *very* unhappy.
 Now he needed to play a Game and games like that weren’t very fun.

 Tyal tilted his head and flicked his ears forward.
-“The future?”
+"The future?"

 It was even worse, because that was a telling question.
 Daar now knew without any doubt that Genshi had decided to run a collection program against him *through his most trusted Brother* and, knowing Genshi, had probably found it distressingly easy to convince Tyal to agree.
 Genshi probably had very good reasons to do what he was doing, good enough that Daar likely wouldn't hold much of a grudge against either of them…But now Daar’s trust in Tyal was shattered and would need to be carefully re-considered and maybe rebuilt.
 Nor could that level of internal meddling be allowed to run unanswered.
 It clawed at the lines that had to exist between Clans.